What is reclassification of English Learners and how does it happen?

 How are English learners reclassified in our school district?

-Three times a year, happening once in the Fall and twice in the Spring semester, eligible English learners are selected to enter the reclassification process after meeting the cut score for the ELPAC and one other ELA assessment (Fountas & Pinnell, Reading Inventory, or Smarter Balanced ELA).
-See reclassification criteria (linked above) for cut scores by grade level.
+Four times a year, happening once in the Fall and three times in the Spring semester, eligible English learners are selected to enter the reclassification process after meeting the cut score for the ELPAC and one other ELA assessment (Star Reading, Fountas & Pinnell, Reading Inventory, or Smarter Balanced ELA).
+See reclassification criteria for cut scores by grade level.

 Then, the parent/guardian(s) of the eligible student is consulted about their child’s pending reclassification by the teacher or another school staff.